aryan240603/C-CPP-Projects/README.md

-# C-CPP-Projects
+# C-Projects
-This repository contains the projects that are created by me in C or C++ Programming Language.
+This repository contains the projects that are created by me in C programming language.